yuliacheketa/Voltix-Marketplace/README.md

 # Voltix Marketplace

-**Voltix** is a high-performance e-commerce platform built using a **Microfrontend Architecture**.
+**Voltix** will be a high-performance e-commerce platform built using a **Microfrontend Architecture**.
 It utilizes **Webpack 5 Module Federation** to allow independent teams to build, deploy, and scale different parts of the marketplace simultaneously.